UUDigitalHumanitieslab/GrETEL-upload/README.md

 The application will then automatically transform your corpus in an Alpino XML-treebank.
 After processing, the treebanks are searchable in GrETEL.

-## API

-* treebank/: Returns all publicly available treebanks.
-* treebank/show/[title]: Returns the components of the treebank given by title.
-* treebank/metadata/[title]: Returns the metadata of the treebank given by title.
-* treebank/user/[user_id]: Returns all treebanks available to the currently logged in user.
-This might include private treebanks.

-## Demo

-A working version is available on http://gretel.hum.uu.nl.

 ## Local installation

 ### Requirements